MagdyYacoub1/My-Living-Room/README.md

 To controll the TV press C.
 To exit the TV mode press C again.

-Credit for the project idea and part of the implementation returns to my teammate Cronoslave.
+Credit for the project idea and part of the implementation returns to **my teammate Cronoslave**.

 <br>
 <br>